What is damaging the leaves of my plants?

 Symptoms: Pigeons tear leaves with their beaks, leaving ragged edges.

-Treatment: Scare them off and protect vulnerable plants (such as brassicas) with netting.
+Treatment: Scare them off and protect vulnerable plants (such as brassicas) with netting or a scarecrow.